zuplo/docs/docs/conferences/conference-prize.md

 ### Step 6 - Show your working API to the folks at the Zuplo Stand

 - Show them your rate limited API and developer portal and they will take your details to enter you into the prize draw.

+- There'll be a new exercise tomorrow so be sure to come back and try again!